 Great seeing you so active in class yesterday!
 Keep it up…

 This whole thing may feel too robotic for some; like any technology, it could be used poorly.
 But anyone who has taught at scale – 50 or more students – will know the challenge of personalizing feedback and comments and welcome little reminders…like saying something positive when you send an email about attendance problems or similar.

-AP’s Forms features now include Checklists, which make it easy to include lots of potential feedback in a single AP Comment, then choose only what you need for a specific feedback situation.
+AP’s customization also include Checklists, which make it easy to include lots of potential feedback in a single AP Comment, then choose only what you need for a specific feedback situation.